Haigh Woodland Park, Wigan

 Enjoy an adventure golf experience at Haigh Woodland Park for just £16 for a family of four.

-The adventure golf has block paved paths all around the course which are wheelchair accessible.
-It is open every day, 9am-5pm.
-The last entry to the course is at 3.30pm.
+The adventure golf has block-paved paths all around the course, which are wheelchair accessible.
+It is open every day, 9 am to 5 pm.
+The last entry to the course is at 3.30 pm.

 Crazy golf